 I love this story in 1 Samuel of young David, courageously going out to fight Goliath.
-David absolutely knew that he would win this battle even though in the natural, all the ‘odds’ were stacked against him.
+David had absolute faith that he would win this battle even though in the natural, all the ‘odds’ were stacked against him.
 How?
 Because he had developed a habit of reminding himself of who God is.

 Do you ever feel at a place in life where you are stuck, and can’t seem to move forward?
 For whatever ever reason – be it fear of the unknown, circumstantial set backs, demotivation, or plain old lack of faith – for some reason you seem to have lost your ‘mojo’ and can’t seem to move forward where you are?

 Sometimes it’s not so easy, is it?
-To take that first step of faith and obedience; to make that first tiny move forward, write the first lines of that job application, say those first opening words in telling your boss about Jesus.
-To face your particular ‘giant’.
+To take that first step of faith and obedience; to make that first tiny move forward – to write the first lines of that job application, say those first opening words in telling your boss about Jesus; to face your particular ‘giant’.

 But any journey, whatever it’s length or the terrain it covers, has to start with taking that first step.
 We have to just, well … ‘go’.

 Oftentimes we become discouraged by the voice that tells us “are you crazy?”
 “You can’t do that” “God wouldn’t use you.”
 And once that discouragement grabs hold, inertia sets in.

 That’s what could have happened to David, when he went to fight Goliath, and the story could have had a very different ending actually the story might never have even happened!
 But David didn’t allow himself to be distracted by the voice of discouragement.